-11. Compositions must be uploaded as a scanned version of the score and/or, in the case of compositions consisting wholly or in part of electroacoustic material, as an audio file..

-12. Copyright in the thesis is retained by the author.
+- 11. Compositions must be uploaded as a scanned version of the score and/or, in the case of compositions consisting wholly or in part of electroacoustic material, as an audio file.
+Documented performances will be provided as audio or video files, together with accompanying publicly-disseminated material (e.g. programme notes) where applicable. - 12.
+Copyright in the thesis is retained by the author.
 Access to electronic copies shall be restricted for any period specified under 4(a) (iv) above.
 The University Library and the British Library will make theses available for the purpose of research or private study.
 Use of theses is subject to observance of copyright permissions, including that no quotation from the thesis may be published without proper acknowledgement.

-NOTES:
+NOTES